chef/chef-web-docs/content/infra_language/secrets.md

 ### Akeyless Vault

-The secrets helper supports fetching secrets from Akeyless Vault using Akeyless' access key and access id.
+The secrets helper supports fetching secrets from Akeyless Vault using Akeyless' access key and access ID.

 #### Fetching Secrets From Akeyless Vault Using Access Key/ID